Software-Solutions-Australia/Hypetrigger-Companion/README.md

 Hypetrigger Companion is designed for Windows 10 and has not been tested on any other versions of Windows.

+## FEATURE HIGHLIGHTS:

+* Add a marker to your game recordings for Hypetrigger to detect.

+* Assign any key to use as a trigger key using the task tray menu.

+* Change marker (OSD) position to meet your needs from the settings.

+* Installer includes a Hypetrigger config file and Tensorflow data.

+* Less than 100MB in size and uses only a small amount of memory.

+* Option to run at Windows startup (can be enabled in settings).

 ## DOWNLOAD INSTRUCTIONS:

 Download from releases on Github: https://github.com/Software-Solutions-Australia/Hypetrigger-Companion/releases